 - Ausable Chasm near the Adirondacks.

-But I was missing out, because Breakneck Ridge turned out to be a really fun hike you could complete within a day.
+But I was missing out, because Breakneck Ridge turned out to be a really fun hike you could easily complete within a day.

 - You’re going to be climbing up over 1,200 feet to reach the top.